Frequently Asked Questions

 For more information on our residency preference, please visit Application Process page. and see "Selection Criteria."
 It is the responsibility of applicants to assess their suitability for UND SMHS before applying.

-No applicant who did not meet one of the residency preferences has been offered acceptance in the recent past.
-Approximately 20 percent of UND SMHS matriculants were not residents of North Dakota at the time of application; these applicants fulfilled the School's other residency preference requirements.
+There have been no applicants who did not meet the residency preference accepted in the recent past.
+Approximately 20 percent of UND SMHS matriculants were not residents of North Dakota at the time of application; these applicants met one of the other residency preferences.

 For more information on our residency preference, please visit Application Process page and see "Selection Criteria."
 It is the responsibility of applicants to assess their suitability for UND SMHS before applying.

-You must be a U.S. citizen or legal permanent resident of the U.S. to apply, and preference is given to residents of North Dakota or those with strong ties to the State.
+You must be a U.S. citizen or legal permanent resident of the U.S. to apply, and preference is given to residents of North Dakota or those with strong ties to the state.
+We also admit a small number of applicants from Minnesota, Montana and Wyoming.
+Indians into Medicine (INMED) applicants do not have a residency preference but do have other requirements.